-- 5) Monitor the recommendations of the Vehicle Registration Task Force regarding determining the value of vehicles and any proposed changes to the vehicle registration process.
-Any loss of motor vehicle registration funds due to problems with the VTRS collection system should be compensated with general fund dollars. - 6) Support the current process for determining speed limits on state and county highways. - 7) Monitor legislation related to the governance structure of the Metropolitan Council. - 8) Road and bridge weight issues Support the prohibition of any weight limit exemptions except during harvest and support the ability of counties to establish load restrictions on their county road systems.
+8) Support the current process for determining speed limits on state and county highways.

+9) Monitor legislation related to the governance structure of the Metropolitan Council.

+10) Road and bridge weight issues - Support the prohibition of any weight limit exemptions except during harvest and support the ability of counties to establish load restrictions on their county road systems.
 Support eliminating the implements of husbandry exemptions and support civil penalties for excess weight.
 Support eliminating the liability exemption for damage caused by non-weight related unlawful operation on public highway bridges.
-Oppose efforts to remove local permitting authority. - 9) Support full state funding, from non-transportation funding sources, for mitigation of wetland impact from county and municipal highway projects. - 10) Oppose increased funding out of the Highway Trust Fund for recreational trails or other non-highway purposes and support a comprehensive study of diversions of revenue from the Trunk Highway Fund. - 11) In the event of a state government shutdown, state permits issued for local road, bridge and airport projects should remain in effect with local governments responsible for meeting all legal requirements of the permits.
-Additional costs incurred by contractors and vendors related to a government shutdown should be paid out of the state general fund. - 12) Support electronic and photo monitoring on roadways and in work zones for data collection, traffic planning, driver education, and enforcement as a means of reducing road wear, crashes and injuries. - 13) Review possible opportunities to increase safety in work zones including speed enforcement activities, changing MnDOT traffic control unit pricing in a low bid environment and public education. - 14) Refine the eminent domain process to reduce costs with constitutionally dedicated tax dollars, including a requirement that owners provide their appraisal 45 days before the condemnation commissioners' hearing, and the acquiring entity provides a revised acquisition offer within 30 days of receipt of the owner's appraisal. - 15) Support the incorporation of policies designed to improve the resiliency of the transportation system as the risk of flash floods, extreme flooding, slope erosion and winter precipitation and freeze/thaw cycles are projected to increase in the future.
-Support MnDOT's work in completing a vulnerability assessment and incorporating resilience considerations into design guidelines and asset management.
+Oppose efforts to remove local permitting authority.

+11) Support full state funding, from non-transportation funding sources, for mitigation of wetland impact from county and municipal highway projects.

+12) Oppose increased funding out of the Highway Trust Fund for recreational trails or other non-highway purposes and support a comprehensive study of diversions of revenue from the Trunk Highway Fund.

+13) In the event of a state government shutdown, state permits issued for local road, bridge and airport projects should remain in effect with local governments responsible for meeting all legal requirements of the permits.
+Additional costs incurred by contractors and vendors related to a government shutdown should be paid out of the state general fund.

+14) Support electronic and photo monitoring on roadways and in work zones for data collection, traffic planning, driver education, and enforcement as a means of reducing road wear, crashes and injuries.

+15) Review possible opportunities to increase safety in work zones including speed enforcement activities, changing MnDOT traffic control unit pricing in a low bid environment and public education.

+16) Refine the eminent domain process to reduce costs with constitutionally dedicated tax dollars, including a requirement that owners provide their appraisal 45 days before the condemnation commissioners' hearing, and the acquiring entity provides a revised acquisition offer within 30 days of receipt of the owner's appraisal.